-Did you know that February is Chocolate Lover's Month?
-That’s a great reason for chocolate lovers everywhere to rejoice, but it might give you a little FOMO if you’re sticking to a new diet.
-Here’s some good news, chocolate fans: you can have your chocolate and eat it too, all without undoing the wonderful work you’ve already put in.
+Did you know that February is Chocolate Lovers’ Month?
+That’s a great reason for chocolate lovers everywhere to rejoice, but it might give you a little FOMO (fear of missing out) if you’re sticking to a new diet.
+Here’s some good news, chocolate fans - you can have your chocolate and eat it too, all without undoing the wonderful work you’ve already put in so far this year.

-Research shows that eating chocolate can be very good for you.
+In fact, research shows that eating chocolate can actually be good for you.
+How?
 When you include dark chocolate with at least 70 percent cacao in your diet, it’s possible to enjoy health benefits like:

 - Improved circulation and heart health

 - Reduced levels of LDL, or 'bad' cholesterol